Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Econometric Framework and Identification

 Third, our method compares favorably against two alternative strategies in the literature.
 The first alternative method is a reduced-form approach that ignores measurement error.
 For example, suppose a researcher performs the following regression:

 where $Cov\left(Z_{res},V_{1}\right) = 0$ by construction.
-The second alternative method is recommended by \cite{Lubotsky2006} and tries to use convex combinations of the proxy variables to find an OLS coefficient as close as possible to the target parameter.
-In Appendix \ref{AppExample}, we use three simple data-generating processes to show that (i) $b_{1}$ may be strictly smaller than our lower bound, (ii) $b_{1}$ may be strictly larger than our upper bound, and (iii) our lower bound may achieve a smaller bias than the procedure proposed by \cite{Lubotsky2006}.
+The second alternative method, recommended by \cite{Lubotsky2006}, uses an optimally weighted convex combination of the proxy variables to obtain an OLS coefficient as close as possible to the target parameter.
+To implement their least biased approach, \citet[Equation (4)]{Lubotsky2006} propose the following regression model

+and shows that $c_{1} + c_{2}$ equals the coefficient obtained on the optimally weighted combination of proxies.
+In Appendix \ref{AppExample}, we use three simple data-generating processes to show that (i) $b_{1}$ may be strictly smaller than our lower bound, (ii) $b_{1}$ may be strictly larger than our upper bound, and (iii) our lower bound may achieve a smaller bias than the procedure proposed by \cite{Lubotsky2006}, which is possible because our lower bound estimand is not within the class of OLS estimands that use convex combinations of both proxies.

+Lastly, Remarks \ref{REupperbound}-\ref{REpositivecorrelation} explain the identifying power of our key assumptions, while Remark \ref{REbetterproxy} proposes an extra assumption that tightens our bounds in some data-generating processes.